HarvardMapCollection/tutorials/data/DIY-metadata/index.md

 > Examples: "annually", "never updated"

 ### Point of contact
-Contact information for an individual or organization that is knowledgeable about the data set [person/organization, e-mail, etc.].
+Contact information for an individual or organization that is knowledgeable about the dataset (person/organization, e-mail, etc.).

 ### Access Constraints
 Restrictions on access to the data.